Secret Messages: Release

 The record was originally going to be a double album, but this plan was thwarted by Jet's distributor, CBS Records, who claimed that producing a double vinyl album would be too expensive; as a result, leader Jeff Lynne would have to reduce it to a single album.

 Three singles were released from the album in the UK: "Rock 'n' Roll Is King", the title track and "Four Little Diamonds".
 In the US, "Rock 'n' Roll Is King", "Four Little Diamonds" and "Stranger" were issued.
 "Rock 'n' Roll Is King" became the band's last UK Top 20 hit.
-The song "Letter from Spain" was used as backing music in commercials for the Games of the XXV Olympiad, held in 1992 in Barcelona.

 The songs "After All" and "Buildings Have Eyes" from the original intended double album were released as B-sides to "Rock 'n' Roll Is King" and "Secret Messages" respectively.
 The song "Endless Lies" was later re-recorded with a different pre-chorus for the band’s subsequently released Balance of Power album.
 Three additional songs, "Hello My Old Friend", a string-laden eight-minute long tribute to the band's home town Birmingham, "Mandalay" and "No Way Out" (along with aforementioned "Buildings Have Eyes") appeared on the Afterglow box set released in 1990.

+The song "Letter from Spain" was used as backing music in commercials for the Games of the XXV Olympiad, held in 1992 in Barcelona.

 In 2001, Secret Messages was remastered and reissued on CD with bonus tracks including the previously unreleased original 1983 version of "Endless Lies".

 A 35th anniversary edition was released by Legacy Recordings on double LP and via streaming services on 3 August 2018.
 It closely matched the format and length originally conceived by Jeff Lynne for the 1983 release, though one track remains unreleased ("Beatles Forever").
 Other alterations from the original 1983 release include the album's outro being moved from the end of "Rock 'n' Roll Is King" to "Hello My Old Friend" and an edit of "Rock 'n' Roll Is King" B-side "After All".
-Updated liner notes read:
+However, the outro was cut on the vinyl edition.
+Released later in 2019 was a Japan exclusive CD version of the 35th anniversary edition which unlike the vinyl version, had the outro intact.Updated liner notes read:

 "Secret Messages" was the first and last time I ever used a digital multi-track tape recorder.
 We tried out a different place to record.
 It was Wisseloord Studios in Hilversum, Holland.
 The sound of the room was just how I liked it.
 I enjoyed recording there so much, I wrote enough tunes for a double album!
 Anyway, this will be the first time "Secret Messages" has escaped intact.
 Thanks to all you great fans who've been asking to hear the original double album for a very long time.